MShinkle/simple_vqgan/README.md

 generate('Neural Dreams')
 ```

-This will run and then save a generate image to [package directory]/outputs/Neural_Dreams.png
+This will run and then save a generated image.
+By default, it will be named after the prompt (e.g. Neural_Dreams.png) to a directory named 'renders' in the current directory.
+Both the file name and the save location can be specified with input arguments.

-Further input args can be used to change image size, device (CPU vs CUDA), seeds, image transformations, etc.
+You can change other aspects of the generation with other inputs.
+Of note, you can change the size of the generated image by specifying `height` and `width` values.
+Further input args can be used to change image size, device (CPU vs CUDA), iterations, seeds, image transformations, etc.

+For example, to generate a 500x500-pixel image for 300 iterations using the GPU, you could run:

+`generate('Neural Dreams', height=500, width=500, iterations=300, device='CUDA')`

 ## Examples